up/mashi/README.markdown

 ##The Idea Behind

-### Das Problem
+###The Problem

-In Javascript gibt es ausser 'setTimeout' und 'setInterval' keine nativen Methoden, um zeitgesteuert Aktionen ablaufen zu lassen.
+Without 'setTimeout' und 'setInterval' there are no native Methods in Javascript to define time controlled actions.

-Um z.B. nach 5 Sekunden alle DIV unsichtbar zu machen, nutzt man 'setTimeout' wie folgt:
+If we want to hide all 'div' elements in a page after 5 seconds, we can use 'setTimeout' like this:

     setTimeout(
        function(){